ondrejduchon/TreeChopper/README.md

 *   Supports mods (e.g. Biomes O' Plenty, Forestry, Tinkers Construct).
 *   Can be deactivated by holding SHIFT.
 *   Config with settings and list of allowed axes and types of wood.
+*   Option to reverse function (chopping with SHIFT)

 <h3>Usage</h3>
 Type in-game command "/tch help" or "/treechop help" for more info